-Depending on generator output, portable generators used at Segwater workplaces must comply with the requirements of AS 2790:1989 Electrical Generating Sets - Transportable (up to 25 kW) and AS 3010:2005 Electrical Installations - Generating Sets.
+Depending on generator output, portable generators used at Seqwater workplaces must comply with the requirements of AS 3010: Electrical Installations - Generating Sets.

-Specialist advice shall be sought from an appropriately qualified electrical worker to identify the correct safety protection before using portable generators on Seqwater sites and if required, install a temporary earth that is confirmed by testing the earth resistance.
+Specialist advice shall be sought from an appropriately qualified Electrical Worker to identify the correct safety protection before using portable generators on Seqwater workplaces and if required, install a temporary earth that is confirmed by testing the earth resistance.

-When using portable generators at Seqwater workplaces, the user of the generator must understand the electrical safety requirements associated with the generator, the purpose for which it is being used and that adequate risk controls are implemented.
+When using portable generators at Seqwater workplaces, the user of the generator must understand the electrical safety requirements associated with the generator, the purpose for which it is being used and that adequate risk controls are implemented and managed.